lowwebtech/low-radical/README.md

 # Low—radical

-Cette extension lutte contre Amazon.
-Elle bloque les sites e-commerce d'Amazon, dégrade les sites appartenants à Amazon ou limite l'utilisation des serveurs AWS.
+This extension fights against Amazon.
+It blocks Amazon's e-commerce sites, hides "Buy" buttons and degrades sites belonging to Amazon or using AWS servers.

 ## Why ?